Standardized Test Questions: What's a Parent to do?

-Thousands of eight graders taking the recent New York State English assessment exam had this experience in real life.
-They were confronted with at least 2 (and possibly more) baffling, and seemingly unanswerable, questions.
+Thousands of eighth graders taking the recent New York State English assessment exam had this experience in real life.
+They were confronted with at least two (and possibly more) baffling, and seemingly unanswerable, questions.
 One section of the test asked students to answer questions about a story featuring a talking pineapple and a hare.
 The hare challenges the pineapple to a race.
 The trouble is, pineapples can't run—or even move.
 The spectators, all talking animals, think it's a trick and bet on the pineapple.
 The fruit stays frozen in place and loses, of course!
 The animals eat the pineapple.
 End of story.

 So, why did the animals eat the poor pineapple?
 And which animals were the wisest?
 If you have no clue, join the club.
 Jeopardy super-champion Ken Jennings was asked by a local paper to figure this one out but he was stumped.

 This latest test question controversy is one of many that have rocked the worlds of parents and teachers across the country recently.
 In New York, as in many other states, teacher evaluations, school ratings and student class placements are all based on test scores from exam questions such as these.
 Given the high-stakes nature of school testing, what's a parent to do when confronted with test material that's confusing, unfair or just plain ridiculous?

 As a parent you don't have to just accept sub-standard testing.
 Start by taking some proactive steps for a better—and fairer—testing experience for your child: